 In addition to his own compositions, Scot has commissioned and premiered a number of pieces for solo cello, including the Sonata for Unaccompanied Cello (1996) by Robert Cronin, Sonata for Solo Cello (2016) by Wm.
 Harrell, Adoration (2017) by Lucas Richman, and Suite for Violoncello Solo (2018) by Jason Overall.

 In 2017 he recorded a CD of contemporary solo cello music, comprised of pieces written for him as well as two of his own compositions.
-He recently completed recordings of the Bach Suites #1 & 3, with an anticipated release date of August 2019.
+He recently completed a recording of the Bach Suite #1, with an anticipated release date of September 2019.

 Scot is active in the choir of The Episcopal Church of the Ascension as well as a vocalist with Orison, a vocal ensemble specializing in plainsong and polyphony based on chant.
 By day, he is a professional cabinetmaker, designing and crafting a variety of custom woodwork, furniture and cabinetry, as well as pipe organs around the country.
 He is an avid fly fisherman, and has been recognized internationally for his fly tying abilities